alysondeives/telegraf/plugins/inputs/intel_powerstat/README.md

   ##   "cpu_busy_frequency"
   ## ATTENTION: cpu_busy_cycles is DEPRECATED - use cpu_c0_state_residency
   # cpu_metrics = []

+  # The user can set the timeout duration in milliseconds for MSR reading
+  # The Default value is 100 ms.
+  # msr_read_timeout_ms = 100
 ```

 ## Example: Configuration with no per-CPU telemetry